BSNCOU/peptide-order-form/README.md

             const product = products.find(p => p.code === productCode);

             if (product) {
-                // If 1-9 bottles, use single bottle price.
-If 10+, use box price per bottle let salesPricePerBottle, publicPricePerBottle;
+                let salesPricePerBottle, publicPricePerBottle;

                 if (quantity < 10) {
                     salesPricePerBottle = product.sales1;
                     publicPricePerBottle = product.public1;
                 } else {
-                    // Box price is for 10 bottles, so divide by 10 to get per-bottle price salesPricePerBottle = product.sales2 / 10;
+                    salesPricePerBottle = product.sales2 / 10;
                     publicPricePerBottle = product.public2 / 10;
                 }